 Sugar

-Adding sugar to the mixture keeps the dough softer longer.
-If you use glutinous rice, you can add sugar during the kneading process.
-When using a microwave, mix the sugar and glutinous rice flour before the water.
-Quality granulated sugar or cane sugar is most common, but confectioner’s sugar makes a fun experiment.
+Adding sugar to the mixture keeps the dough softer and longer.
+Using glutinous rice, you can add sugar during the kneading process.
+Mix the sugar and glutinous rice flour with the water when using a microwave.
+Quality granulated sugar or cane sugar is the most common, but confectioner’s sugar makes a fun experiment.

 If you don’t have sugar in your pantry, pick some up at the local grocery store or order it online.